Parameter estimation for cellular automata: Cellular automaton method

 We apply the cellular automaton as introduced in Section~\ref{SEC:Jumping_rules} to illustrate the corresponding pattern formation for different choices of parameters.
-Starting from dispersed, randomly created structures, according to the CA jumping rules, single cells and agglomerates attract each other and finally form larger clusters and potentially also connected structures.
+Starting from dispersed, randomly created structures, according to the CA jumping rules, single cells and agglomerates attract each other and finally form larger clusters and potentially connected structures.
 This process is illustrated in Figure~\ref{fig:domain_porosity_jumpParameter} for different choices of the jump parameter

 and different porosities $\theta\in\{0.3,0.5,0.7,0.9\}$.
-The dynamic structure development with respect to time is shown in Figure~\ref{fig:time_porosity_jumpParameter} for two different porosities $\theta \in \{0.5,0.9\}$ and jump parameters $\sigma \in \{1,5\}$.
-It is evident that distinct patterns emerge depending on the specific parameter choice.
-More precisely, larger porosities lead to disperse structures, while larger jump parameters lead to blocky patterns.
-Smaller porosities and smaller jump parameters, on the other hand, induce card-house-type structures.
+The dynamic structure development concerning time is shown in Figure~\ref{fig:time_porosity_jumpParameter} for two different porosities $\theta \in \{0.5,0.9\}$ and jump parameters $\sigma \in \{1,5\}$.
+Distinct patterns emerge depending on the specific parameter choice.
+Larger porosities lead to dispersed structures, while larger jump parameters lead to blocky patterns.
+On the other hand, smaller porosities and smaller jump parameters induce card-house-type structures.

-Besides the illustrations of the cellular automaton model for two spatial dimensions in Figure~\ref{fig:domain_porosity_jumpParameter} and~\ref{fig:time_porosity_jumpParameter}, the method can also be applied to model self organization in three spatial dimensions as shown in Figure \ref{FIG:CAM_3D}.
+Besides the illustrations of the cellular automaton model for two spatial dimensions in Figure~\ref{fig:domain_porosity_jumpParameter} and~\ref{fig:time_porosity_jumpParameter}, the method can also be applied to model self-organization in three spatial dimensions as shown in Figure \ref{FIG:CAM_3D}.
 Likewise, it can also be applied in higher spatial dimensions using the implementation of \cite{RuppZL22}.

-The resulting patterns are used as input for further analysis by means of a parameter estimation methods as outlined below in Section \ref{SEC:Parameter_estimation}.
+The resulting patterns are input for further analysis using parameter estimation methods outlined below in Section \ref{SEC:Parameter_estimation}.